Georgia Tech: Technology Square

-Technology Square, also known as "Tech Square", is located across the Downtown Connector and embedded in the city east of East Campus.
-Opened in August 2003 at a cost of $179 million, the district was built over run-down neighborhoods and has sparked a revitalization of the entire Midtown area.
-Connected by the recently renovated Fifth Street Bridge, it is a pedestrian-friendly area comprising Georgia Tech facilities and retail locations.
-One complex contains the College of Business Building, holding classrooms and office space for the Scheller College of Business, as well as the Georgia Tech Hotel and Conference Center and the Georgia Tech Global Learning Center.
+Technology Square, also known as "Tech Square," is located across the Downtown Connector and embedded in the city east of campus.
+Opened in August 2003 at a cost of $179 million, the district helped revive the area and has sparked a wider revitalization of the Midtown area.
+Connected by the Fifth Street Bridge, it is a pedestrian-friendly area comprising Georgia Tech facilities and retail locations.
+One complex contains the Scheller College of Business Building, holding classrooms and office space for the Ernest Scheller Jr. College of Business, as well as the Georgia Tech Hotel and Conference Center and the Georgia Tech Global Learning Center.

 Another part of Tech Square, the privately owned Centergy One complex, contains the Technology Square Research Building (TSRB), holding faculty and graduate student offices for the College of Computing and the School of Electrical and Computer Engineering, as well as the GVU Center, a multidisciplinary technology research center.
-The Advanced Technology Development Center (ATDC) is a science and business incubator, run by the Georgia Institute of Technology, and is also headquartered in Technology Square's Centergy One complex.
+The Advanced Technology Development Center (ATDC), Georgia Tech's science and business incubator, is also headquartered in Centergy One.

-Other Georgia Tech-affiliated buildings in the area host the Center for Quality Growth and Regional Development, the Georgia Tech Enterprise Innovation Institute, the Advanced Technology Development Center, VentureLab, the Georgia Electronics Design Center and the new CODA (mixed-use development).
-Technology Square also hosts a variety of restaurants and businesses, including the headquarters of notable consulting companies like Accenture and also including the official Institute bookstore, a Barnes & Noble bookstore, and a Georgia Tech-themed Waffle House.
+Other Georgia Tech-affiliated buildings in the area host the Center for Quality Growth and Regional Development, the Georgia Tech Enterprise Innovation Institute, the Advanced Technology Development Center, VentureLab, the Georgia Electronics Design Center and the CODA building (a mixed-use development).
+Technology Square also hosts a variety of restaurants and businesses, including the headquarters of notable consulting companies like Accenture, a Barnes & Noble Georgia Tech bookstore, and a Georgia Tech-themed Waffle House.

 Science Square

-Science Square is a Georgia Tech mixed‐use development dedicated to life sciences and biomedical research.
-It is located southwest to Georgia Tech's main campus, serving as a link between the institute and Atlanta's rapidly evolving Westside community.
+Science Square is a mixed‐use development dedicated to life sciences and biomedical research.
+It is located southwest of Georgia Tech's main campus, serving as a link between Georgia Tech and Atlanta's rapidly evolving Westside community.
 Opened in April 2024, the district spans 18 acres and features over 1.8 million square feet of laboratory and office space, 500 residential units, and 25,000 square feet of retail area.
-Due to eventually be connected to the main campus by a pedestrian bridge, Science Square is the starting point for a multi-phase project designed to lure industry research partners closer to the campus.
+Due to eventually connect to the main campus by a pedestrian bridge, Science Square is the starting point for a multi-phase project designed to attract industry research partners.
 One of its central components is Science Square Labs, a 13-story tower designed to accommodate wet and dry laboratories for academia, industry, and startups.